fernanucm/PLBASIC/README.md

 ### Instructions

 * `RUN [li]`
-  Runs the program [starting at line li].
+  Runs the program (starting at line `li` is provided).

 * `LIST [li]`
   Display the listing of the program using the line number order.
-With li specified, starts from this line til the end.
+With `li` specified, starts from this line til the end.

 * `NEW`
   Erases the whole program and variables from memory.

 * `CLEAR`
-  Erases all variables values and definitions (those declared with DIM).
+  Erases all variables values and definitions (those declared with `DIM`).
 The program remains in memory.

 * `CONT`
-  If a program is stopped with STOP (instruction or key), you can go on with it using this command.
-Program should not be modified, variables can.
+  If a program is stopped with `STOP` (instruction or key), execution can be resumed (`TODO`: Not useful until interactive commands are supported).

-* `DIM var(n1 [,n2,..,nmax])`
+* `DIM var(n1 [,n2,..,max])`
-	Declares var as an array, it seems that max=5.
+  Declares `var` as an array, it seems that `max`=5.

 * `[LET] var=expression`
-  Computes the expression and stores it into var.
-LET is optional.
+  Computes the expression and stores it into var. `LET` is optional.

 * `DEF FNvar(x)=..expression of x..`
-  Declares FNvar as a function, then to use it, as a numeric value, just write FNvar(x).
+  Declares FNvar as a function, then to use it, as a numeric value, just write `FNvar(x)`.

 * `CLS`
   Clears the screen and the cursor goes to the upper left.